Rookiestyle/EarlyUpdateCheck/.github/ISSUE_TEMPLATE/bug_report.md

 KeePass Version:
 Plugin Version:

-If possible, please attach a debug file.
-Have a look at the wiki for details.
+[NOTE]: # (If possible, please attach a debug file.
+Have a look at the wiki for details.)